Dhabi966/JTProGen/README.md

 * [Questions](#questions)

 ## Installation
-Clone the repo from Github, download Node, then install dependancies `inquirer` and `jest` (for testing).
+Clone the repo from Github, download Node, then install dependancies `inquirer` (to answer questions) and `jest` (for testing).
 To start the app, type `node index.js` in the terminal and follow the prompts.

 ## Usage
 Use inquirer from the command line to answer questions about your team.